cj-hilder/ble-hr-tool/README.md

 - **Amber (40–70%)** — Moderate coherence.
 - **Red (<40%)** — Low coherence.
 Your HR oscillation is not yet coupling to the breath.

 The score requires approximately 1.5 breath cycles (about 15 seconds at 6 bpm) to compute, and appears as "…" until enough data is available.
 A flat coherence score early in practice — or even a flat HR line — is physiologically expected.
-RSA amplitude is suppressed when the ANS is depleted or sympathetically dominant, which is exactly the state you are recovering from.
+RSA amplitude is suppressed when the ANS is depleted or sympathetically dominant.
 The visible oscillation grows as ANS function improves, both within individual sessions and across sessions over time.
 The breath pacer and coherence score are most meaningful as a longitudinal tool: tracking whether your RSA amplitude increases over weeks of practice is a meaningful recovery signal.

 Polar and most other sports watches (as opposed to the Polar H10 chest strap) report rolling-averaged HR rather than beat-to-beat RR intervals, which will produce a flat coherence score regardless of actual RSA.
 The H10 is strongly recommended for this feature.